Knowledge Articles > Why Excel Is Not a Grant Management System

 Limited Capacity

 One of the main limitations of Excel as a grant management system is its limited capacity for storing and organising large amounts of data efficiently.
-Excel is a spreadsheet software that is designed to handle relatively small amounts of data and may not be able to handle the volume of information that is typically associated with grant management.
-We’re not so much talking about the raw numbers, or even file sizes, but the organisational relationship between data points and their dependencies.
+Excel is a spreadsheet software that is designed to handle relatively small amounts of data.
+It may not be able to handle the volume of information that is typically associated with grant management.
+We’re not so much talking about the raw numbers or file sizes.
+It’s mostly about the organisational relationship between data points and their dependencies.

-A grant project is comprised of so much data that is used to inform managers and stakeholders of timelines, process statuses and required tasks.
-To create something approximating a payment milestone in Excel would require significant conditional formatting, formulaic data manipulation, and even then, would still require a large amount of manual input.
+A grant project is comprised of a lot of data that is used to inform managers and stakeholders of timelines, process statuses and required tasks.
+To create something approximating a payment milestone in Excel would require significant conditional formatting and formulaic data manipulation.
+Even then, it would still require a large amount of manual input.
 This information would then need to be connected to separate spreadsheets containing financial and reporting data.

-Here is where additional problems arise given the interrelated nature of much of this data – one miscalculation in one cell, in one sheet, in one workbook could result in hours of lost time when you eventually realise that your grant data isn’t adding up.
+Here is where additional problems arise.
+Given the interrelated nature of much of this data, one miscalculation in one cell, sheet, or workbook could result in faulty data.
+This can cause hours of lost time when you eventually realise that your grant data isn’t adding up.
 It’s something that happens all the time, and most grant managers agree that an Excel grant program built out across multiple spreadsheets is a risky strategy.
 Funding data needs to be stored and organised in a way that is easily accessible and searchable.
-Excel may not have the capacity to handle this volume of data effectively, particularly if the organisation is managing multiple grants at the same time.
+Excel may not have the capacity to handle this volume of data effectively.
+Particularly if the organisation is managing multiple grants at the same time.

 Inefficient Document Management

-It also lacks the functionality to manage documents, which purpose-built grant systems handle with ease.
-In Excel you can link out to documents using hyperlinks, but this convoluted workaround is messy and relies on external data storage, going against best principles of data unification in grant management.
-Purpose-built grant systems provide a visually engaging, intuitive approach to document management which meets all the functional requirements you’d expect – integrating seamlessly with application management and assessment processes.
+Excel also lacks the functionality to store and manage documents.
+Purpose-built grant systems however, handle this with ease.
+In Excel you can link to documents using hyperlinks, but this convoluted workaround is messy.
+Additionally, it relies on external data storage, going against best principles of data unification in grant management.
+Purpose-built grant systems provide a visually engaging, intuitive approach to document management.
+It meets all the functional requirements you’d expect – integrating seamlessly with application management and assessment processes.

 Enquire's Grant Document Management Features

 In addition, Excel does not have built-in features for organising and searching data in the same way that a dedicated grant management system would.
-Of course, Excel is excellent at small calculations and if you are managing a single project you are likely to find actionable insights using pivot tables that offer a lot of information in just a few clicks.
-For organisations making multiple grants per funding round, and multiple funding rounds per year, however, this is just not feasible.
-Excel lacks the scalability of a purpose-built grant system, and this can make it difficult to find specific pieces of information without extensive manual sorting and filtering of data across multiple files.
+Of course, Excel is excellent at small calculations.
+If you are managing a single project, you are likely to find actionable insights.
+Pivot tables offer a lot of information in just a few clicks.
+For organisations managing multiple grants per funding round, and multiple funding rounds per year, however, this is just not feasible.
+Excel lacks the scalability of a purpose-built grant system.
+This can make it difficult to find specific pieces of information without extensive manual sorting and filtering of data across multiple files.

-Overall, these limitations can make it difficult to effectively manage and track grant-related information, particularly for organisations that are managing many grants.
-This leads into the second big problem with Excel as a GMS, and that is how the data is actually handled by grant management teams.
+Overall, these limitations can make it difficult to effectively manage and track grant-related information.
+This is particularly the case for organisations that are managing many grants.
+In turn, this leads into the second big problem with Excel as a grant management system: how the data is actually handled by grant management teams.

 Excel Lacks Grant Management System Collaboration Features